reveurmichael/machine_learning/Readme.md

 As an alternative, a WeChat miniprogram is OK as well.

+You code should be open-sourced and hosted on GitHub.

 ### What's expected of your video
 - Length of video \>= 20 min